Ketari-G/Rainbow_Redstone/README.md

 - 1.21.11: terrain.fsh has been BORKED WTF, needs adapting :despair: - idk how lol (I tried)
 -
 - respackopts <1.21 doesnt have string support, only for 1.21+ (corresponds to rpo v13)
+- respackopts <1.20 doesn't have categories inside category support I think? so color customization with rpo will be 1.20.1+ (corresponds to rpo v9)